 Yilmaz had a busy spring in 2009 after being selected as an assistant coach for the Florida Region Girls Junior National Team.
 This allowed him to make inroads in the Florida recruiting base and gave him a chance to work with plenty of young talent.

-While at Arkansas with Poole and FSU associate head coach Holly Watts, Yilmaz went to work on re-energizing practices as the training coordinator for the Lady Razorbacks.
+While at Arkansas with Poole and former FSU associate head coach Holly Watts, Yilmaz went to work on re-energizing practices as the training coordinator for the Lady Razorbacks.
 He was also involved with recruiting by making trips both nationally and internationally to spread the Lady Razorbacks' name.

 Yilmaz's first exposure to Arkansas came in the spring of 2005 when he worked with the Lady Razorbacks as a volunteer coach.
 Prior to Arkansas, Yilmaz was at Northwood, where he helped the Timberwolves to a regional semifinal in 2005 with a 23-11 overall record.
 They were conference runners-up with a 14-4 mark that same season.
 Northwood was 16-11 and had three players selected to the Great Lakes Intercollegiate Athletic all-conference team in 2006.